Banca Romana scandal: Scandal erupts

-The expert commission report, published on January 18, 1893, confirmed the serious state of affairs in the Banca Romana: a deficiency of cash, cooked accounts, a note circulation of 135 million lire instead of the 75 million lire permitted by law, a great quantity of bad debts due to speculation in building, and 40 million lire in a duplicated series of notes that had been printed in Britain but not issued owing to the honesty of minor officials of the bank.
+The expert commission report, published on 18 January 1893, confirmed the serious state of affairs in the Banca Romana: a deficiency of cash, cooked accounts, a note circulation of 135 million lire instead of the 75 million lire permitted by law, a great quantity of bad debts due to speculation in building, and 40 million lire in a duplicated series of notes that had been printed in Britain but not issued owing to the honesty of minor officials of the bank.
 Politicians had received money to finance their election expenses and to run or bribe newspapers.
-The next day, Tanlongo, the bank's director Cesare Lazzaroni, and several subordinates were arrested, but they were acquitted by the Court on July 15, 1894.Tanlongo Not Guilty; Jury Acquits Him of Fraud in Managing the Banca Romana, The New York Times, July 29, 1894 Tanlongo accused Giolitti of receiving money through the Director General of the Treasury Carlo Cantoni, Agriculture Minister Pietro Lacava, and Grimaldi.
+The next day, Tanlongo, the bank's director Cesare Lazzaroni, and several subordinates were arrested, but they were acquitted by the Court on 15 July 1894.Tanlongo Not Guilty; Jury Acquits Him of Fraud in Managing the Banca Romana, The New York Times, July 29, 1894 Tanlongo accused Giolitti of receiving money through the Director General of the Treasury Carlo Cantoni, Agriculture Minister Pietro Lacava, and Grimaldi.

 New banking law and Giolitti's fall

 The scandal prompted a new investigation and accelerated the process of passing a new banking law to address the liquidity of Italian banks.
+The Banca Romana crisis and the climate of uncertainty following the subsequent banking reform, in combination with worldwide turbulence known as Panic of 1893, had led to the demise of two other major commercial banks, the Banca Generale and Credito Mobiliare, together with a number of minor banks at the end of 1893 and in 1894, affecting the economic conditions of Italy in general.

-Giolitti was well fitted to deal with the technical side of the problem, and he acted with energy, albeit belatedly.
-The Bank Act of August 1893 liquidated the Banca Romana and reformed the whole system of note issuance, restricting the privilege to the new Banca d'Italia – mandated to liquidate the Banca Romana – and to the Banco di Napoli and the Banco di Sicilia.
-The new law also provided for stricter state control of banknote issuance.
+Giolitti was well equipped to deal with the technical side of the problem and, although late, he acted energetically.
+Within a few months, a new Banking Act was introduced in August 1893 that liquidated the Banca Romana and reformed the entire system for issuing banknotes.
+Only the recently established Banca d'Italia – also in charge of liquidating the Banca Romana –, and two southern banks (the Banco di Napoli and the Banco di Sicilia) were now given the concession to issue banknotes, which was put under tighter state control.